stackql/stackql-jupyter-demo/README.md

 # StackQL Jupyter Demo

-Query cloud inventory and perform analysis and visualisations using Jupyter and Python.
+Query cloud inventory and perform analysis and visualisations using Jupyter, Python and StackQL.

 ## Prerequisites